RustShips v1.0

 The game features three special mechanics, each usable once per game:

-- Airstrike: double-press the action button to instantly sink an entire enemy ship
+- Airstrike: double-press the action button within a 300 ms window to instantly sink an entire enemy ship

 - Ferris Repair: named after Ferris the Rust mascot — fully repair a damaged ship and move it to a new position